XXXXX [DRAFT IN PROGRESS]

 And oh, how they speak to the broken-open heart.

-The same bush closer up, now with at least six birds in it, as well as someone in air nearby, either another bird at a greater distance or an insect closer up
+The same bush, now with at least six birds in it, as well as someone in air nearby, either another bird at a greater distance or an insect closer up

 Remember that humans are mostly good and kind and that we are a family of folks just doing our best.